wcs3/BYAI-mcu_spi0/README.md

 The required programs are `dtc`, `gcc`, and `make`.
 Install `dtc` with `sudo apt install device-tree-compiler`.

 You'll need a copy of the device-tree source for your kernel version.
 Clone the device tree source from [here](https://openbeagle.org/beagleboard/BeagleBoard-DeviceTrees) and switch to the v6.1.x-Beagle branch, or make a copy of the existing `/opt/source/dtb-6.1-Beagle` directory in your filesystem.
+You can place this copy anywhere that is convenient (and you may delete it once you have everything installed).

 ## 1. Adding a custom `spidev0` Device-Tree Overlay
 Configuring the `mcu_spi0` peripheral with an associated `spidev` device requires a custom device tree overlay.